Updates

 Figma's AI generates UI designs from text prompts inside the Figma workspace.

 The constraint: Figma Make lives inside Figma, which means you still operate inside a design tool.
-It also lacks product management workflow integrations.
+Its workflow is centered around the Figma ecosystem instead of dedicated product-management integrations.

 Feature Comparison: Magic Patterns vs Top Alternatives